Indigenous Graduate Pathway - Agency Guidelines

-- A university graduate: have completed, at minimum, a three-year undergraduate degree at AQF level 7 or above in the last five years prior to January of the year of intake.
+- A university graduate: have completed, at minimum, a three-year undergraduate degree at AQF level 7 or above in the last five years prior to January 2021.

-- Application: candidates are required to submit a CV, academic transcript and confirmation of Aboriginal and/or Torres Strait Islander Heritage.
+- Application: Candidates are required to submit a resume, academic transcript and confirmation of Aboriginal and/or Torres Strait Islander heritage.

-- Assessment Centre: candidates will be assessed in a group interview and participate in a meet-and-greet session with agencies.
+- Meet, Greet, Yarn: shortlisted candidates will be assessed in a Yarning Circle group interview and participate in a meet and greet session with agencies.

-- Validation Interview: candidates will be invited to a validation interview, conducted via video or teleconference, and will consist of questions based on the outcomes of assessment activities, along with academic transcripts and resumes.
+- Validation interview: candidates will be invited to a validation interview conducted via video- or teleconference, and will consist of individualised questions based on the outcomes of their assessment activities as well as academic transcript and resume.